EdulaneDotCo/Mastering-Express.js/README.md

    1. Set up CI/CD pipelines using tools like Jenkins, GitHub Actions, or GitLab CI.
    1. Automate build, test, and deployment workflows.
    1. Monitor and optimize CI/CD processes for efficiency.
-   1. **Real-Time Project:** Configure and use CI/CD pipelines for your project.
+   1. **Applied Project:** Configure and use CI/CD pipelines for your project.
 1. **Best Practices:** Automate testing and deployment, monitor pipeline performance, and handle failures effectively.
 1. **Practice Exercises:** Set up and manage CI/CD pipelines for your project.
 1. **LeetCode/HackerRank:** CI/CD implementation challenges.